Skip to Content

 Laws can change quickly and without notice.
 Before traveling across the border with your medications, make sure that you are acting within the law.
 Check with customs before returning to your country with prescription medications.
 Don’t let customs catch you crossing the border with prescription medications that you’re not supposed to have.

 In the past, you could buy pretty much whatever medication you needed without a prescription in Mexico.
-About a decade ago the US cracked down on this and it is no longer the case.
+About a decade ago the government cracked down on this and it is no longer the case.
 Now you need a prescription.
-Tijuana pharmacies accept Both US and Mexican prescriptions.
+Tijuana pharmacies accept Both U.S. and Mexican prescriptions.

 Warning: Never try to transport prescription medications to the US without a prescription.

 If you are caught, the medications will most likely be confiscated at the border.
 Depending on the drug, you may be charged with a crime.
-For example, trying to bring back something addictive or commonly sold on the street such as Xanax or oxycontin would probably be treated more serious than trying to bring back something like common and non-addictive such as antibiotics.
+For example, trying to bring back something addictive or commonly sold on the street would probably be treated more seriously than trying to bring back something common and non-addictive such as antibiotics.

-For more information about traveling to the US with prescriptions, you can read this article form the Food and Drug Administration.
+For more information about traveling to the US with prescriptions, you can read this article from the Food and Drug Administration.

 Prescription medications in a blister pack